Your Paper Your Way

 Mere translations of questionnaires into another language will not be considered for publication except if the study provides information and insights that go beyond the issue of translation.
 Such data include for example comprehensive validity analyses including factorial validity, divergent and convergent validity or findings with regard to the clinical usefulness of a particular questionnaire.

-Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
-The system automatically converts source files to a single PDF file of the article, which is used in the peer-review process.
-Please note that even though manuscript source files are converted to PDF files at submission for the review process, these source files are needed for further processing after acceptance.
-All correspondence, including notification of the Editor's decision and requests for revision, takes place by e-mail removing the need for a paper trail.
+Our online submission system guides you stepwise through the process of entering your article details and uploading your files.
+The system converts your article files to a single PDF file used in the peer-review process.
+Editable files (e.g., Word, LaTeX) are required to typeset your article for final publication.
+All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail.

 Submit your article

 Please submit your article via http://ees.elsevier.com/sjpain.

-Please submit, with the manuscript, the names, addresses and e-mail addresses of three potential referees.
+Please submit the names and institutional e-mail addresses of several potential referees.
+For more details, visit our Support site.
 Note that the editor retains the sole right to decide whether or not the suggested reviewers are used.
 NEW SUBMISSIONS

 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.

-Material and methods (no limits)Results (no limits)
+2. Material and methods (no limits)